james-arn/Spotify_2.0/README.md

 ## Project Description

-Rebuilt Spotify as a clone for educational experiences - interacting with the Spotify API.
+Rebuilt Spotify as a clone for educational purposes - interacting with the Spotify API.
 Using: Next.js 12.0, Spotify API, Tailwind, NextAuth, Recoil.

 - Next.js 12 - featuring middleware to prevent user from being where they should and shouldn't be.
 - Debouncing - preventing spamming that leads to rate limiting.